BeaveArony/heroicons/angular/heroicons/README.md

-# NG Heroicon
+# Angular Heroicons

 A set of free MIT-licensed high-quality SVG icons for you to use in your web projects.

-This project is a fork of https://github.com/tailwindlabs/heroicons which enables the use for Angular projects, providing a component to display the heroicon.
+This project is a fork of https://github.com/renatoaraujoc/heroicons, which is a fork of https://github.com/tailwindlabs/heroicons.

-This project uses some code ideas from https://github.com/ashley-hunter/ng-heroicons, fixing some stuff like enabling passing class names for icon customization.
-It also fully works with TailwindCSS classes!
+It fixes the issue that solid SVGs don't respect the fill and stroke attributes properly.

-Preview and search at icons at https://www.heroicons.com
+Preview and search icons at https://www.heroicons.com

 ## Installing Library

 ```
-npm i ng-heroicon
+npm i @mgustmann/heroicons
 ```

 or

 ```
-yarn add ng-heroicon
+yarn add @mgustmann/heroicons
 ```

 ## First steps